SubhrajyotiSen/PasswordView/README.md

 Inspired by [lisawray](https://github.com/lisawray/passwordview)

 ##Installation
-PasswordView is available on jcenter and be installed using
+PasswordView is available on jcenter and can be installed using

 	dependencies {
 		.